List of Days of Our Lives characters introduced in the 1980s: Eve Donovan

 Eve begins a relationship with Justin Kiriakis who helped console Eve after Paige's death, when Eduardo wants to set up a music program in Paige's name at the community center, he asks Eve to run it and she accepts.
 Eve takes a particular interest in Claire Brady, one of her students and believes she possesses great talent as a singer.
 Eve starts indulging much of her time with Claire much to the annoyance of her mother Belle Brady, who believes Eve is using Claire as a surrogate daughter to replace Paige.
 When Eve gets Claire an audition for a place at Juilliard School for the performing arts in New York City, she and Claire sneak off to New York without Belle's permission.

 Claire returns soon after and reveals that she did not get a place in Juilliard but Eve does not return with her and her Whereabouts remain unknown until her sister Theresa reveals that she is no longer living in Salem when talking about her upcoming wedding to her fiancée Brady Black.

 Eve returns several months later for Theresa's bachelorette party and wedding.
 However, before the wedding starts the party is invaded by former Salem criminal Orpheus who grabs Eve and holds her at gunpoint.
 She and several other guests are released when Paul Narita takes her place as a hostage.
 Afterwards at the police station, Eve forms a bond with Nicole Walker over their shared grief of lost loved one's.
 Eve goes back to New York soon after but not before helping her ex-boyfriend Justin realize he still has feelings for his ex-wife Adrienne.

+After a failed attempt to brainwash Ben into killing Ciara as revenge for Paige's death, she is arrested and in 2023 is revealed to be at Bayview Sanitarium.
+She meets up with Harris Michaels again where they catch up and make amends.
+Claiming to be on the verge of release, Eve says she plans to go to California to be near her family and maybe relaunch her music career as a way to start over.

+In 2020, Charlie Mason from Soaps She Knows placed Eve 26th on his list of the 35 most memorable characters from Days of Our Lives, commenting "Whether she was being played by Charlotte Ross or Kassie DePaiva, the hurricane in heels let us know at a glance that if she was in the room, there wasn't gonna be anyone in it more entertaining to watch."